 The world premiere of this major new work is performed against the dramatic backdrop of Tate Modern’s Turbine Hall.
 William Kentridge’s latest project combines music, dance, film projections, mechanised sculptures and shadow play to create an imaginative landscape on an epic scale.
 It tells the untold story of the hundreds of thousands of African porters and carriers who served in British, French and German forces during the First World War.

-14–18 NOW is supported by the National Lottery through Arts Council England & Heritage Lottery Fund and by the Department of Digital Culture Media and Sport.
+14–18 NOW is supported by the National Lottery through Heritage Lottery Fund and Arts Council England, and by the Department for Digital, Culture, Media & Sport.